GirishCodeAlchemy/codealchemy/README.md

 # CodeAlchemy

 [![PyPI version](https://img.shields.io/pypi/v/codealchemy)](https://pypi.org/project/codealchemy/)
 ![License](https://img.shields.io/pypi/l/codealchemy)
 ![Python versions](https://img.shields.io/pypi/pyversions/codealchemy)

-`codealchemy` is a Python package that provides decorators for capturing the execution time of functions and creating log groups for functions.
-This package can be used to enhance logging and performance monitoring in your Python projects.
+`codealchemy` is a Python package that provides decorators and utilities for Development `CodeAlchemy` is a versatile Python package designed to simplify development workflows by providing powerful decorators for logging, performance monitoring, and utilities.
+Whether you're looking to track function execution times, group logs for better readability, or Utility methods to interact with other services.

+### Key Features:

+- **Decorators**: Enhance your Python functions with performance tracking and logging capabilities.
+- **Kafka Utilities**: Easily produce and consume messages with Kafka, with advanced features like round-robin message distribution and offset management.

 ## Installation